All games have rules. In order to win, you've got to play by them.

 Pending trades entered during active trading session will be executed at current session’s closing price.

-Users will be able to trade without penalty for the first month of the competition.
-There will be no donation required to execute a trade, and there are no limits on how often a user can trade during this initial trading window.
+Here's how it works.
+Users will enjoy unlimited trading for the first month of the competition.
+There will be no additional donation required to execute a trade, and there are no limits on how often a user can trade during this initial trading window.

 $10 donation per trade for Novice Class participants